silly-lily/HTB-Machines/StartingPoint/Tier1/Sequel/README.md

 # Sequel

-Sequel is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on MariaDB MySQL Databases.
+Sequel is a very easy machine on Hack The Box Starting Point Tier 1 that focuses on logging into MariaDB MySQL Databases a password.

 ## Task 1
 **During our scan, which port do we find serving MySQL?**